armaanhammer/lock-challenge/design_log/Step_5.md

   * invokes command handler functions using either rapidjson::value or rapidjson::document objects
 * Controller()
   * implements command handler functions
+  * return values are bool

 ## Design Decisions

+To design around these constraints, I needed to parse out a reasonable division of labor for the functions I implemented, and determine how information would be passed back and forth.
+I chose to allow functions at all depths to print to the user, except on error conditions.
+On errors, I chose to throw exceptions which get passed back to and handled by main().
+Were I to continue to improve on this code, I would consider creating a shared print function for all the other functions to call so the output stream is consolidated to one place.

+Here is a psuedo-code division of labor for my implementations:

 * main()
   * prints success to user
-  * catches failure messages exceptions and prints to user
+  * catches failure message exceptions from all other parts of program and passes them to exceptionPrinter
+* exceptionPrinter()
+  * prints to user
+  * returns to main
 * CommandDispatcher()
   * parses raw string from main into a rapidjson::document
   * performs initial checks to verify that "command" and "payload" values exist
+  * attempts to find command handler function matching "command"
-  * extracts "payload" value from document and creates new document to pass to command handler
+  * extracts "payload" value from document and passes by reference to command handler
-  * attempts to invoke command handler function matching "command"
   * prints success to user
   * passes failures as exceptions back to main
   * passes exceptions from Controller back to main